-Plants of the World Online lists 63 species in the Parodia genus (as of 12-23-20 when I am updating this page).
-Parodia is a member of the plant family Cactaceae with 144 genera.
-Those numbers could change as updates are made.
+As of 12-12-22 when this page was last updated, Plants of the World Online lists 65 species in the Parodia genus.
+Parodia is a member of the plant family Cactaceae with 150 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I purchased this neat little Parodia crassigibba from Succulent Depot on Ebay along with a Mammillaria senilis and Schlumbergera russeliana.
 The listing was for Parodia werneri but that name is a synonym of Parodia crassigibba, at least for now.
 It is also sometimes still sold under the name of Notocactus uebelmannianus.
 When the plant arrived it was only 7/8″ tall x 1 7/8″ wide so we have a lot of growing to do.
 I have two other Parodia species in my cactus collection and they have always done very well.
 You can click on their names, Parodia lenninghausii and Parodia magnifica if you want to view their pages.

 Parodia crassigibba started out its life growing in somewhat rocky soil in the Rio Grande Do Sul area in southern Brazil.
 Minding its own business and getting along happily until its life was turned upside-down.
 The area started being converted into agricultural land for crops and grazing and now it is an endangered species.
 For many years, teams of researchers scoured the area naming and renaming many species of cactus.
 It was a disaster!